kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 - **successCodes**: Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
 When omitted, `200` is used.

 - **tags**: Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.

+- **ip-address-type**: The IP address type thats used to either route IPv4 traffic only or to route both IPv4 and IPv6 traffic.
+The default is ipv4.